Experimental demonstration of input-output indefiniteness in a single quantum device

+To implement the optimal witness $W^{\rm opt}$, we performed local operations on 5 qubits, using a total of 794 settings \cite{SM}.
+The complexity of the experiment is less than that of a full process tomography, which would require at least 1023 settings.
+To further reduce the complexity, we designed a simplified witness where the target qubit is initialized in a fixed state $|0\>$ and is eventually discarded.
+This witness involves only 3 qubits and 48 settings, which we show to be the optimal values \cite{SM}.
+In the experiment, we find the value $-(0.140 \pm 0.004)$, which certifies incompatibility with a definite input-output direction by more than 35 standard deviations.

-{\bf Experimental demonstration of advantage in a quantum game.} Indefiniteness of the input-output direction can be leveraged as a resource in new quantum information tasks.
-A concrete example of this situation is a quantum game where a referee challenges a player to find out a hidden relation between two unknown quantum gates \cite{chiribella2022quantum}.
-The referee provides the player with two devices implementing unitary gates $U$ and $V$, respectively, promising that the two gates satisfy either the relation $U V^T = U^T V$ or the relation $U V^T =- U^T V$.
-The player's task is to find out which of these two alternatives holds.
-Theoretical analysis showed that any player using the unknown gates in a well-defined direction will necessarily make mistakes at least 11\% of the times.
-In contrast, a player that probes each gate with the quantum time flip can break this limit and reduce the error probability arbitrarily close to zero.
-Ideally, zero error probability can be achieved by using the quantum time flip to convert the given gates $U$ and $V$ into controlled gates $U \otimes |0\>\<0| + U^T \otimes |1\>\<1|$ and $V \otimes |0\>\<0| + V^T \otimes |1\>\<1|$, and then to connect them sequentially, obtaining the gate
+\textit{Experimental demonstration of advantage in a quantum game.---} Input-output indefiniteness offers an advantage in a quantum game where a referee challenges a player to find out a hidden relation between two unknown quantum gates \cite{chiribella2022quantum}.
+In this game, the referee provides the player with two devices implementing unitary gates $U$ and $V$, respectively, promising that the two gates satisfy either the relation $U V^T = U^T V$ or the relation $U V^T =- U^T V$.
+The player's task is to determine which of these two alternatives holds.
+Ref. \cite{chiribella2022quantum} showed that a player that uses the two gates in the QTF can win the game with certainty, while every strategy that uses the two devices in the same input-output direction will fail at least 11\% of the times.